lilithaJVC/PDN8411_Part1/README.md

 | Mean square error (MSE) | 30444091,53 |
 | Root Mean Square (RMS) | 5517,62 |
 | R² Score | 0,78 |

+<h3> Cross-validation</h3>
+<h4>5-fold cross-validation was performed.</h4>
+<h4>Average R² Score: 0,7503</h4>
+<h4>This shows consistency and generalizability of the model.</h4>

+ <h3>Visualization of Results</h3>
+<h4>Actual vs Predicted Charges</h4>
+<h4>Scatter plot showed the relationship between actual and predicted values.</h4>
+<h4>•	Data points close to the diagonal line indicate a good fit.</h4>

+<h1>Residual Analysis</h1>
+<h4>•	Histogram of residuals showed a roughly normal distribution.</h4>
+<h4>•	Residuals vs predicted plot showed randomness around zero, suggesting linear model appropriateness.</h4>

+<h1></h1>
+<p>The linear regression model provides a strong predictive performance for medical insurance charges.
+Among the predictors, smoking status, age, and BMI have the most significant influence on charges.
+The model performed well with a reasonably high R² score and acceptable error metrics.
+This analysis highlights the value of lifestyle attributes in predicting healthcare costs, which could be useful for healthcare providers and insurance companies to assess risk and set premiums.</p>